-1. Departmental Indirect Costs: Those costs incurred by the department that do not benefit the grant objective 100%, (e.g., personnel costs for a department director who oversees the grant, among other functions; an attorney who works in the department and devotes a portion of his/her time to the grant, etc.).
+- 1. Departmental Indirect Costs: Those costs incurred by the department that do not benefit the grant objective 100%, (e.g., personnel costs for a department director who oversees the grant, among other functions; an attorney who works in the department and devotes a portion of his/her time to the grant, etc.).

 - 2. Countywide Indirect Costs: These are the costs of central government services distributed through the central service allocation plan (MAXIMUS Federal OMB A-87 Central Services Cost Allocation Plan).

 - 3. Other Department Indirect Costs These costs include the following:

 - a.
 Fleet Maintenance

 - b.
 Building Occupancy

 - c.
 Purchasing

 - d.
 Records Management

 - e.
 Information Technology

 - f.
 Postage Charges

 - g.
 Printing Charges

 - h.
 Gasoline

-- Note: The Grants Plan is a planning document and, except where actuals are provided by a department, all figures are projections/estimates based on the best information the department has at the time.
-The Administration and OMB do not hold departments to their projections in the Grants Plan.
+Note: The figures on these forms are projections/estimates based on the best information the department has at the time.
+The Administration and OMB do not hold departments to their projections on these forms.